 Karnov's control environment is based on the distribution of work among the Board of Directors, the committees, the CEO and the CFO and the corporate values on which the Board of Directors and the Group management communicate and base their work.
 In order to maintain and develop a well-functioning control environment, to comply with applicable laws and regulations, and to ensure compliance within the entire Group with Karnov's desired business practices, the Board of Directors, as the ultimately responsible body, has established a number of basic documents relevant to risk management and the internal control which consists of operational control documents, policies, procedures and instructions.
-Among these documents are the rules of procedure for the Board of Directors, the instructions for the committees of the Board of Directors, the instructions for the CEO, the instructions for financial reporting, the code of conduct, the communication policy and the insider policy.
+Among these documents are the rules of procedure for the Board of Directors, the instructions for the CEO, the instructions for financial reporting, the code of conduct, the communication policy and the insider policy.